NikeMot/Python-Learning-Projects/README.md

 *4. Option 4 will delete recipes: it’ll do the same as option one, but instead of reading the recipe, it will delete it.*

+## Day Seven

+It's time to program with object-oriented programming principles in mind.
+I'm going to ask you to create a code that allows a person to perform operations on their bank account.
+Don't be scared, the instructions will be well defined so that you can do it quickly:

+*1. First, you are going to create a class called Person, and the person is going to have only two attributes: first name and last name.
+That's it.

+*2. Then, you are going to create a second class called Customer.
+This class will inherit from Person because customers are persons, but it will also have its own attributes such as account number and balance.
+For example, the bank account balance.*

+*3. But that's not all: the Customer will also have three methods:*

+    a.
+The first one is going to be one of the special methods, and it is going to be the one that allows us to print our client.
+When the code asks to print the client, this method will allow their data to be displayed,         including their account balance.
+    b.
+Then, a method called deposit, which allows the user to decide how much money they want to add to their account.
+    c.
+And finally, a method called withdraw, which allows the user to take money and deduct it from their account.
+    d.
+Once you have created these two classes, you have to create the code for your program to run, asking the user to choose whether they want to make a deposit or withdrawal.

+*The user can make as many transactions as they want until they decide to exit the program.
+Therefore, our code has to keep track of how much money is in the balance, and you must make sure that the customer never withdraws more money than they have.*

 *5. Option 5 will let the user delete a category, asking “Which category do you want to delete?”*

 *6. Option 6 will end the execution of the code (just end the program).*